(M.J.E. / Book Listings / Children's Fiction / Verral, Wyatt)

 Brains Benton Children's Mystery Series by Charles Spain Verral or George Wyatt - this page doesn't discuss the stories much, but gives useful information about the various editions of the books that appeared

-The Last of the Best: The Brains Benton Mysteries by Don Holbrook - interesting discussion of
+The Last of the Best: The Brains Benton Mysteries by Don Holbrook - interesting discussion of the series, reprinted from the Summer 1986 issue of The Mystery & Adventure Series Review

 [Note on this link: The link above is the current location of this page, as of Thursday, 13 February, 2003; but this page appears to have changed location quite often, and I have no way of knowing whether this will continue to happen.
 I suppose old locations for the page are not likely to be used again, but, just in case it moves again, and you wish to check, I will now list all locations I have known this page to exist at: